Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Enter a search request and press enter.
 Press Esc or the X to close.

 Dr. Denton has had experience in many avenues of student, residency, and low vision supervision.
 He presently is the Site Director of the Ralph H. Johnson VAMC optometry residency and student programs.
 He enjoys being a true primary care optometrist, being well-rounded and using all opportunities in optometry (fitting specialty contact lenses, low vision, traumatic brain injury patients and various forms of ocular disease, etc) to treat his patients.
-He is a Fellow of the American Academy of Optometry, Optometric Retina Society and Scleral Lens Education Society, serving on committees for each.
-He holds adjunct faculty status at Michigan College of Optometry, Salus (PCO) University, Southern College of Optometry and NOVA Southeastern University.
+He is a Fellow of the American Academy of Optometry, Optometric Retina Society and Scleral Lens Education Society.
+He holds adjunct faculty status at six optometry schools in the eastern United States.
 He is presently seeking the honor of being a Primary Care Diplomate of the American Academy of Optometry.
 He has a significant number of conference posters and has written, or been part of writing, numerous journal articles.
 His ultimate passion is to assist people, whether patients, students, residents, colleagues or patients, into being the best they can be.